neuralinternet/compute-subnet/README.md

 - **`--wallet.name`** & **`--wallet.hotkey`**: The coldkey/hotkey names you created [above](#create-or-regenerate-keys) and used in registration (btcli's defaults are `default` and `default` but both can be freely customized)
 - **`--axon.port`**: default 8091 can be replaced with any port number allowed by ufw as instructed [above](#networking-and-firewall) to serve your axon.
 Important for proper functionality and miner<->validator communication.
 - **`--ssh.port`**: A port opened with UFW as instructed [above](#networking-and-firewall) (e.g., 4444) used for allocating your miner via ssh.
+- **`--auto-update`**: Enables automatic updating of the miner.
+When enabled, the miner will internally perform the update process (e.g., running `git pull`, installing dependencies, and restarting via PM2) so that no manual action is required.

 ### Miner Options